gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 anyone who I *do* love, because oh, won't they have a laugh then?  *Umram* bravos are like soldiers: three quarters of us prefer our own kind, and most of the rest can swing their sword with either hand, as Ishad says.
-Me and a beautiful, dumb hunk like Tessor—me and *anyone*—they'll tease me for a week.
+Me and a beautiful, dumb hunk like Tessor—they'll tease me for a month.

 I'm weeping again by the time I stepped off the bridge.
 What am I going to do?
 When the rat catcher's boy slays a monster, he *has* to get the girl.
 Everyone